 The De Queen Church was first organized about 1900, but had dwindled to almost no members by 1903.
 It was revitalized and reorganized by A. E. Field.
 In April 1905, Eddie Taylor, a young canvasser, reported that he found ten adult Sabbath keepers in De Queen (Taylor, 1905).
 Over the years the members again dwindled away but there were a few faithful members such as Mrs. Smithson and the A. C. Lambeth family.
 One of the Lambeth’s sons began to colporteur in the area in 1918 and realized he could make more money selling books than he had picking cotton.
 He and his wife had recently given their hearts to God (Taylor, 1918).

 De Queen Church Reorganized in 1922

-On April 29, 1922, the De Queen church was reorganized with twenty-one members by Elder Ellington B. Hopkins.
+On April 29, 1922, Elder Ellington B. Hopkins reorganized the De Queen church with twenty-one members.
 They wanted to build a church so Mrs. Hopkins solicited in nearby towns and raised $135.00.
 The church members hauled logs to the sawmill and got rough-cut lumber to build the church.
 The little church was soon erected and finished (Hopkins, 1922).
 The church was later moved from its original location to the present site on top of Beacon Hill.
 Even after being somewhat enlarged, the building was only about eighteen by thirty feet.
-Well over one hundred Sabbath school members were crowded among the benches and school desks since the same little structure had to serve, not only as church, but also church school building (Lusk, 1943).
+Well over one hundred Sabbath school members were crowded among the benches and school desks since the same little structure had to serve, not only as the church, but also the church school building (Lusk, 1943).

 A New Church and New Name in 1942